Muennighoff/vilio/SCORE_REPRO.md

 For the purpose of having everything in one repo, I combined three separate repo's here, which should be treated as separate (in terms of package requirements, as they conflict):
 - py-bottom-up-attention (Only for the purpose of feature extraction)
 - ernie-vil (For E-Models)
-- vilio (For D, O, U, V, X-Models & everything else)
+- vilio (For O, U, V-Models & everything else)

 The pipeline to reproduce the roc-auc score on the public & private leaderboard from scratch on the Hateful Memes challenge follows.
 If you want to use the pre-trained models and perform inference only, scroll to the end.